World Expo 2025 Guide: See the Future in Osaka

 • A place to bring together knowledge, share ideas, and help resolve global issues

-What Are the Goals of Expo 2025 in Osaka?
+What are the goals of Expo 2025 in Osaka?

 1. No Poverty